Clément Marot: Back in Paris

 Duchess Renée was not able to persuade her husband, Ercole d'Este, to share her views, and Marot had to leave Ferrara.
 He went to Venice, but before very long Pope Paul III remonstrated with Francis I on the severity with which the Protestants were treated, and they were allowed to return to Paris on condition of recanting their errors.
 Marot returned with the rest, and abjured his heresy at Lyon.
 In 1539 Francis gave him a house and grounds in the suburbs.

 It was at this time that his famous and influential translations of the Psalms appeared.
 Each courtier identified his or her favorite psalms, and the poems were sung in the court and in the city.
+When the Emperor Charles V visited Paris, he rewarded Marot with 200 gold doublons for his translations, and requested Marot to translate one of his special favourites – psalm 107 or 118.
 It is said, probably with exaggeration, that these translations did more than anything else to advance the cause of the Protestant Reformation in France.
 Marot's translations of the Psalms continued to be sung for centuries by Protestant congregations.

 Later life

 At the same time Marot engaged in a literary quarrel with a poet named François de Sagon, who represented the Sorbonne.
 Verse-writers of France aligned themselves as Marotiques or Sagontiques, and abuse was exchanged.
 Victory, as far as wit was concerned, was with Marot, but at the cost of ill-will against him.

 Marot also edited the works of his fellow poet François Villon.

 Although the Psalms were published in 1541 and 1543 with royal privilege, the Sorbonne still objected to translations from the Bible into French.
 In 1543, it was evident that Marot could not rely on the protection of the king; therefore he left for Geneva.
-After living working on the Psalms there, as Calvin became more influential, he went to Piedmont.
+After living and working on the Psalms there, as Calvin became more influential, he went to Piedmont.
 He died at Turin in the autumn of 1544 and was buried in the Cathedral there at the expense of the French ambassador to Rome.